johnreitano/chainsaw/README.md

-# ChainSaw: generates a new Cosmos-sdk chain and deploys it to a testnet
+# chainsaw: generates a new Cosmos-sdk chain and deploys it to a testnet

 ## Install dependencies